Ships hit by U-boats

 Cargo

-At 22.21 hours on 17 Jan, 1942, HMS Matabele (G 26) (Cdr A.C.
+At 22.21 hours on 17 January 1942 HMS Matabele (G 26) (Cdr A.C.
 Stanford, DSC, RN), escorting convoy PQ-8, was hit by one torpedo from U-454 in the stern, which caused her magazines to blow up and the ship sank within two minutes off Kola Inlet.
-Her depth charges detonated and killed many survivors in the water, while others were frozen to death by the icy waters.
+The survivors were unable to release the Carley floats because they were frozen in their lashings and had to jump overboard.
+Some of them were killed when the depth charges of the sinking destroyer detonated, but the most died of hypothermia in the icy water before they could be rescued.
+Only two of the four men picked up by HMS Harrier (J 71) (Capt E.P.
+Hinton, DSO, RN) survived.

 The U-boat had reported an earlier hit on a destroyer at 18.54 hours and a previous shot that missed.
 All attacks were probably against the same destroyer.

-CrewlistsWe have listing of 236 people who were on this vessel
+On boardWe have details of 238 people who were on board

 If you can help us with any additional information on this vessel then please contact us.